Lima City Council looing to pass 2023 budget during Feb. 27th meeting

 LIMA, OH (WLIO) - Lima City Council will be voting to approve the 2023, $46 million general fund budget.
 The budget included nearly $12 million for the Lima Police Department and $10.5 million for the Lima Fire Department, both of which are looking to add officers and firefighters this year to get both agencies up to full strength.

-Council will also be voting on an 8 year, 75% percent tax abatement agreement with Logoplaste USA for the increased property value for an expansion of their manufacturing facility on Commerce Parkway.
-It will be a $10 million investments into the 24/7 facility and will add 10 new jobs.
-Construction is expected to start this spring and completed by December 2024.
+Council will also be voting on an 8-year, 75% percent tax abatement agreement with Logoplaste USA for the increased property value for an expansion of their manufacturing facility on Commerce Parkway.
+It will be a $10 million investment into the 24/7 facility and will add 10 new jobs.
+Construction is expected to start this spring and be completed by December 2024.

 Lima is hiring a contractor for Phase 1 of the Downtown Streetscape project.
 The over $1 million project will realign the 100 block of E. Spring St., and allow for an outdoor dining area, pedestrian improvements, and a way to barricade that block off during certain events at the Greater Lima Region Amphitheater.